GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Established/corroborated initiation reversal:** In January, Ryan initiated zero active conversation days, while Nienke initiated all ten.
 Under a separate 8-hour-gap definition, Ryan again initiated zero and Nienke initiated eleven.
 In February through the end of the export, Ryan again initiated zero while Nienke initiated four.

+**Established/corroborated density break:** From September 3 through November 16, 2024, the WhatsApp export shows near-continuous contact: 75 calendar days, 72 active days, and only three days with no non-system entries.
+During that period the export contains 3,071 non-system entries, including 2,794 written-text entries.
+The first gap over 24 hours occurred September 27-29, and the first gap over 48 hours occurred November 2-4.
+The first major 72-hour-plus rupture began after November 16: from Ryan's November 16 afternoon message wishing Nienke a good trip until his Thanksgiving message on November 28, a gap of approximately 11 days and 18 hours.

 **Corroborated observation:** Calling Nienke merely a casual dance friend understates the intensity of the relationship.
 Even if it remained formally platonic, the behavioral pattern resembled a significant emotional attachment: frequent contact, shared activities, physical affection, practical support, logistical planning, trips, meals, dancing, and family/social integration.

 ### September 2024: The Maarten Triangle